I build the infrastructure

 AI products run on.

-Most of my work lives at the intersection of language models and real software: figuring out where a model's reasoning breaks down, designing systems that degrade gracefully when it does, and shipping things that work on a Tuesday at 3am.
+Most of my work sits between language models and real software: understanding where model reasoning breaks, building systems that fail safely when it does, and shipping things that still work when users hit them in messy ways.

 3